 The camera back is hinged on the right and has a latch on the bottom left.
 Loading film is like most manual 35 mm cameras.
 The film winds onto the take-up spool emulsion side out.
 The film counter resets to "S" for start when you open the back of the camera.
 It takes 3 pulls of the film advance lever to get to frame 1.
 The exposure counter is under a little magnifying glass on the top of the camera.
 To rewind the film you press the release button on the bottom of the camera and rotate the rewind crank on the top left.

 To remove the lens you press the lens release button and rotate the lens to the right.
 To replace the lens you push the light meter pin all the way to the right and set the lens to f/5.6.
 You need to make sure the meter ears on the lens engages the meter pin on the camera when you put on the lens, then turn the lens counterclockwise until the lens release clicks.
 Finally you do the “Nikon Shuffle” by turning the lens aperture ring all the way to the left and then all the way to the right.
-This will set the camera to the maximum aperture of the lens (f/5.6 to f/1.2, depending on the lens).
+This will set the light meter to the maximum aperture of the lens (f/5.6 to f/1.2, depending on the lens).
 You can check this by looking at the scale on the right side of the lens mount.
 A small red dot appears on the scale to confirm that the meter is set to the maximum aperture of the lens.
 If the lens does not have meter ears it is still possible to meter using the stop down method by pressing the depth of field button on the top of the camera.
 The meter coupling pin has to be pushed all the way to the right for this to work.
+The camera can use any Nikon F mount lens with a manual aperture ring.
+"G" type lenses will not work because the camera does not have the electrical contacts that control the aperture.

 The mirror can be locked up using a slide on the lens mount above the lens release button.
 This allows mounting some Nikkor fisheye and wide angle lenses that protrude into the mirror box.
 Mirror lockup also can reduce vibration from mirror slap when you are using a telephoto lens.